Introducing Plainsong: a poetry cycle of the past

 Plainsong and Flatlands

-The characters whose narratives fill my poems range from tribal villagers of prehistoric East Anglia in the collection Flatlands to victims of urban warfare and titans of the Renaissance.
+The characters whose narratives fill my poems range from the hunters and farmers of prehistoric East Anglia in the collection Flatlands to titans of the Renaissance and today's victims of urban warfare.

-On the site you'll find a selection of published work and prize-winning
+The site presents a selection of published work and prize-winning

 poems, including Kalashnikov, Letters from Manuela, and Dancing for Monsieur Degas.